athowes/multi-agyw/README.md

   - When running an `orderly` report is it possible to create data outside of the draft folder?
   - `run_fitting` is probably best staying as external to `orderly` anyway
   - `pull_naomi_areas` might be better using `orderly_pull_dependencies`
-- [x] Katie [has processed](https://github.com/mrc-ide/naomi-orderly/commit/f162d2d227a30150fa078187a8c83ddb84164be0) the BWA data now.
-Could import this into `multi-agyw` and test, though could also wait until scripts are moved to e.g. `naomi-orderly`.
-Not high priority but good to check that it's OK for the different data
-  - [ ] Added, but still need to test
-- [ ] Move the stacked proportion plots to the spatio-temporal models.
-Little more challenging in that there are now 9 models and and additional variable (survey) to facet over.
-Starting to be a very large plot, which is OK for internal purposes but hard to share perhaps

-### Low priority

-- [ ] In plots where the `facet_plot` is over both estimate type and survey, find a way to highlight the surveys together e.g. using boxes.
-[Here](https://stackoverflow.com/questions/9847559/conditionally-change-panel-background-with-facet-grid) is one possible solution
-- [x] Reorder columns of output to a more friendly format, removing things which don't need to be there like identifiers for `R-INLA`
 - [ ] Add other different types of simulated data e.g. spatial structure to `sim_sexbehav` and try to recover
 - [ ] Create individual data that links the `cluster_id` to area by modifying `mwi_data_survey_behav` (currently it's only the aggregate data that is output)
 - [ ] Fit model to Malawi using individual format data.
 Individual weighted log-likelihood in `R-INLA` might not be possible, see Google group [discussion](https://groups.google.com/g/r-inla-discussion-group/c/Q-STkrFXR0g/m/6PWxRV4tBQ).
 Could try `TMB`
-- [ ] More detailed comparison of differences in the outcomes using `sex12m` versus `eversex` to derive `nosex`
-- [ ] Add age at first sex question to help deal with `NA` entries in `eversex`

 ## Resources